Gray-Wu/FitBi-Data-Exploration/README.md

 4. Seperated date and time

 ### Exploratory Questions
-1. Do users that have a more active day stay in bed longer than users with a less active day?
-What about users with more active distance?
+1. Do users that have a more active day sleep longer than users with a less active day?
+What about users with more active distance? [#1](#Question-1)
 2. Is there a correlation of how many times users sleep every day and activity levels?
 3. What percentage of users are getting 7 hours or 8 hours of sleep every night?
 4. How positive is the correlation between steps taken and calories burnt?
 What about compared to distance walked and calories burnt?